 Connect your Android phone to your computer using a USB cable.

 - Open your device’s storage.
 Find it on My Computer window.

 - Open the Ringtones folder.
 It is most commonly found at /media/audio/ringtones/.
 If you don’t have a Ringtones folder, you can create one in your phone’s base folder.
 Right-click on a blank space in your phone’s root directory and click “Create new,” → “Folder,” and name it “Ringtone.”

 - Now copy-and-paste the mp3 into the folder, or you could do it simply by dragging-and-dropping the file to the folder.
 Disconnect your phone and PC by unplugging the USB cable.

 Now go to your phone settings and select sound.
 Tap the “Phone ringtone” or “Ringtone” option.
 Select your ringtone from the list.

 That’s it.
 You have the ringtone you just made on your phone.

-Make a unique iPhone ringrone is easy.
 Only two steps: firstly, getting an mp3 from Spotify and segment your favorite part.
-Secondly, converting the part to m4r with iTunes and transfer it your iPhone.
-If you have an Android phone, then you don’t need to do the conversion step, the mp3 files can be used as an ringtone directly in the phone.
+Secondly, converting the part to m4r with iTunes and transfer it to your iPhone.
+If you have an Android phone, then you don’t need to do the conversion step.
+The mp3 files can be used as a ringtone directly in the phone.